marcin-krystianc/NuExporter/README.md

 Mapping of original names to anonymized ones.

 ## solution/
-Directory with imported solution from solution.json file.
+Directory containing the solution imported from solution.json file.

 ## packges/
-Directory with imported solution from packages.json file.
+Directory containing the solution imported from packages.json file.